gameticharles/advance_math/README.md

 - Supports vectors, complex numbers and complex vectors with most of the basic functionalities and operations.
 - Supports math expressions with context and functions.
 - Enhanced expression creation with multiple approaches: explicit Literal objects, toExpression() extension method, and ex() helper function.
+- Symbolic Calculus & Integral Transforms: Support for partial derivatives, indefinite and definite integration, Taylor and Maclaurin series expansions, limits, and summations symbolically.
+- Laplace & Inverse Laplace Transforms: Compute symbolic Laplace transforms and their inverse transforms.
+- Equation Solving & Systems of Equations: Solve single linear, quadratic, and cubic equations, as well as multi-equation systems symbolically and numerically.

 ## Usage